LaunchCodeEducation/lchs/src/chapters/html/semantic-html.rst

 Just like any other author, programmers write HTML with different style guides and ways of thinking.
 Two different coders can look at the same set of content and choose different ways to arrange it on the screen.
-However, both of them share the same set of HTML tags to use as tools.
+However, both of them use the same set of HTML tags to do their work.

 **Semantic HTML** is not about the appearance of the web page.
 Instead, it's about the specific meaning of the elements.
 Semantic HTML uses more descriptive